 1.2 The types of personal information PredictiveHire will collect from you will depend on the circumstances in which that information is collected.
+It may include:

-(a) contact details (eg, your name, address, email and phone details);
+(a) contact details (e.g. your name, address, email and phone details);

 (d) information required for you to open a trading account with us or otherwise do business with us including bank account details, information obtained through credit checks and any other relevant financial information;

-(e) information on prior dealings with PredictiveHire or our customers;
+(e) your billing information, transaction and payment card information, your contact history, information on prior dealings with PredictiveHire or our customers;

-(g) information on personal lifestyle preferences;
+(g) information on personal lifestyle and professional preferences;

-(h) any other information required as part of a recruitment process; and
+(h) any other information required as part of a recruitment process;

-(i) statistical information regarding the use of the Predictive Hire websites, including website users’ IP addresses and the dates, times and page locations of website users’ visits.
+(i) statistical information regarding the use of the PredictiveHire website, including website users’ IP addresses and the dates, times and page locations of website users’ visits;

 2.1 In this section, we explain how we usually collect your personal information.
 We usually collect personal information through:

-(b) software platforms through which we provide services to customers;
+(c) software platforms through which we provide services to customers;

-(c) use of social media;
+(d) use of social media;

-(d) orders for products or services;
+(e) orders for, and use of, our products or services;

-(e) employment applications;
+(f) employment applications;

-(f) third party service providers;
+(g) third party service providers;

-(g) requests for brochures, to join a mailing list or to be contacted for further information about our products or services;
+(h) requests for brochures, to join a mailing list or to be contacted for further information about our products or services;

-(h) provision of customer service and support;
+(i) provision of customer service and support;

-(j) publicly available materials.
+(k) publicly available materials;

-2.3 Where practicable, we will collect personal information directly from you.
-From time to time we may be given information by third party sources, including but not limited to:
+2.5 From time to time we may be given information by third party sources, including but not limited to:

 (a) your employer;